ProDefense/LLOLBAS/README.md

 [![GitHub Build Status](https://github.com/MattKeeley/LOBAS/workflows/build/badge.svg)](https://github.com/MattKeeley/LOBAS/actions)

-`LOBAS` is a repo containing injestors and a parser which in conjunction with one another will allow for indexing of all potential binaries, scripts, and libraries which exist on target Windows system.
+`LLOLBAS` is a repo containing injestors and a parser which in conjunction with one another will allow for indexing of all potential binaries, scripts, and libraries which exist on target Windows system.
 These findings can then be cross referenced with the intent of the user; whether the intent is to execute commands, download files, or even upload files, this tool will help you find the right file to do so!
-This was inspired by [LOLBAS](https://lolbas-project.github.io).
+This was inspired by [LLOLBAS](https://lolbas-project.github.io).

-`LOBAS` is a local implementation of the popular LOLBAS (Living off the Land with Binaries and Scripts).
-The idea is to allow a user to use LOLBAS locally and with a curated list of applications from what files exist on a target system.
-The program then will host this local instance of LOLBAS locally using flask to allow further inspection of each file the program saw.
+`LLOLBAS` is a local implementation of the popular LOLBAS (Living off the Land with Binaries and Scripts).
+The idea is to allow a user to use LLOLBAS locally and with a curated list of applications from what files exist on a target system.
+The program then will host this local instance of LLOLBAS locally using flask to allow further inspection of each file the program saw.

 ## Getting Started